Firearm: Noise

 A common hazard of repeated firearm use is noise-induced hearing loss (NIHL).
 NIHL can result from long-term exposure to noise or from high intensity impact noises such as gunshots.
 Individuals who shoot guns often have a characteristic pattern of hearing loss referred to as "shooter's ear".
 They often have a high-frequency loss with better hearing in the low frequencies and one ear is typically worse than the other.
 The ear on the side the shooter is holding the gun will receive protection from the sound wave from the shoulder while the other ear remains unprotected and more susceptible to the full impact of the sound wave.

 The intensity of a gunshot does vary; lower caliber guns are typically on the softer side while higher caliber guns are often louder.
 The intensity of a gunshot though typically ranges from 140 dB to 175 dB.
 Indoor shooting also causes loud reverberations which can also be as damaging as the actual gunshot itself.
 According to the National Institute on Deafness and Other Communication Disorders, noise above 85 dB can begin to cause hearing loss.
 While many sounds cause damage over time, at the intensity level of a gunshot (140 dB or louder), damage to the ear can occur instantly.

 Shooters use custom hearing protection such as electronic type hearing protection for hunters which can amplify soft sounds like leaves crunching while reducing the intensity of the gunshot and custom hearing protection for skeet shooting.

 Even with hearing protection, due to the high intensity of the noise guns produce shooters still develop hearing loss over time.

 Legal definitions

 Firearms include a variety of ranged weapons and there is no agreed-upon definition.
-For instance, English language laws of big legal entities such as the United States, India, the European Union and Canada use different definitions.
+For instance, English language laws of nations such as the United States, India, the European Union, Australia and Canada use different definitions.
 Other English language definitions are provided by international treaties.